criticalstrike302/minimal-mistakes/_posts/2021-09-18-concrete_The-capacity-to-revolt.md

 author:
 - Concrete
 last_modified_at: 03/10/2021
+excerpt: "Examining the roots of freedom."
+classes:
+    #- wide
 ---
-Examining the roots of freedom.

 <!-- <ol>
 <li><a href="#1">Camus' Colonial Claims on Freedom</a></li>